Patrick Brown is Brampton’s new mayor.

 From that point, Brown chose to take another keep running at the party’s leadership before being removed from the party’s council.
 Premier Doug Ford would eventually be chosen new leader, forcing Brown to look elsewhere to revive his political career.

-He first turned his eyes to the race for the main chose Peel Region Chair, however, observed those efforts quashed when the Ford government scrapped that decision in July and returned it to an appointed position.
+He first turned his eyes to the race for the main chosen Peel Region Chair, however, observed those efforts quashed when the Ford government scrapped that decision in July and returned it to an appointed position.

 Brown quickly shifted his focus to the Brampton mayoral race and set up together a strong campaign that saw him make up eight points in just a few weeks, according to a recent Forum Research poll.